NMSU-Unmanned-Systems-Laboratory/Drone-Localization-and-Control-Suite/README.md

 	- Parameters:
 		- bool **procedureRun**: A classwide variable to control the start and ending of experiements
 		- str **name**: The unique name for the drone
-		- int **type**: The type of drone for communication and control purposes
+		- str **type**: The type of drone for communication and control purposes
 		- Controller **controller**: The Controller object to be used when sending control signals
 		- function **callbackFunc**: The callback function that is used when localization data is received from the motion capture system
 		- list[] **bounds**: If working in a restrained area, the box to contain all control signals within.
 Should be formatted with a list of 2D tuples representing lower and upper bounds for each degree of freedom provided to Controller parameter.